LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Description.rst

       * *A* -- the SUNMatrix object to free

+.. c:type:: SUNMatrix_ID

    Each SUNMATRIX implementation included in SUNDIALS has a unique identifier specified in enumeration and shown in :numref:`SUNMatrix.Description.matrixIDs`.
 It is recommended that a user-supplied SUNMATRIX implementation use the ``SUNMATRIX_CUSTOM`` identifier.

 .. _SUNMatrix.Description.matrixIDs: